 Journal

-We’d tried a few different sports and it was easy to tell pretty quick if he was interested or not.
-Soccer and basketball were unable to hold his attention, though I also think he didn’t like having to aggressive in the sense that you have to want the ball.
-However, when we tried baseball he immediately connected with the game.
+We’d tried a few different sports and it didn’t take long to gauge his interest.
+Soccer and basketball were unable to hold his attention, however when we tried baseball he immediately connected with the game.
 Anytime a 7-year old asks you to practice more you know there’s something happening.
-Since then we’ve gone to a number of MLB games, but Pete Crow-Armstrong is the first player he’s really gravitated towards.
-He always acknowledges the crowd before games and this gesture is emblematic of his attitude which I (and most of the rest of Chicago) have greatly appreciated.
+Since then we’ve gone to a number of MLB games, but Pete Crow-Armstrong’s breakout season this year was the first player he’s really connected with.
+I’ve been impressed with PCA as well, he always acknowledges the crowd before games and this gesture is emblematic of his attitude which I (and most of the rest of Chicago) have greatly appreciated and was the inspiration of the above shot.

 I don’t quite have the camera to get the fidelity I’d like from that far away but it was a great moment to capture.